 • Brainstorming sessions

 As a career changer, if you find it hard to come up with education-related skills, this last group could have easily been experienced (and perfected) at one or more of your other positions in your past career.
+Incorporate qualities that school principals will be seeking in a new teachers.

 Regardless of the areas you wish to include, make certain they are relevant to the grade level you wish to teach.
 For instance, if you are hoping to be a high school chemistry teacher, then you will want to discuss hands-on experiments instead of guided reading.
 If you are applying to be an early childhood educator, you will include cooperative learning or socialization skills instead of career preparation.